 - It is known that people who have varicose veins present alterations in the veins and tendency to recur.
-In this way, the less recurrences in the long term the better for the patient.
-The lower the magnitude of the procedures in the reinterventions, the better for the patient.
+Thus, the less relapses and the easier the treatment, the better.
+Maintaining the saphenous vein “guides” vein recurrences and facilitates treatment if new veins appear.
 CHIVA presented fewer recurrences in the long term than stripping in randomized clinical trials.

-- Maintain leg circulation if recurrences, thrombosis or trauma occur in the future.
-This creates the need for increased circulation and drainage.
+- Maintain leg circulation if recurrences, thrombosis, or trauma occur in the future that create a need for greater circulation and drainage.
 (The saphenous vein is the natural bridge of the leg).

 - Procedure adapts to the types of disease and sites of varicose veins.